alok/notational-fzf-vim/README.md

 -   `c-t`: Open in new tab
 -   `<Enter>`: Open highlighted search result in current buffer

-The first few lines of the selected file will be visible in a preview window.
+The lines around the selected file will be visible in a preview window.

 ## Mappings

-This plugin defines a command `:NV`, and if you want a mapping for it, then you can define it yourself.
+This plugin only defines a command `:NV`, and if you want a mapping for it, you can define it yourself.
 This is intentionally not done by default.
-You should use whatever mapping or mappings work best for you.
+You should use whatever mapping(s) work best for you.

 For example,